ziutek/mymysql/README.md

 ## Thread safety

 You can use this package in multithreading enviroment.
-All functions are thread safe.
+All methods are thread safe, unless the description of the method says something else.

 If one thread is calling *Query* or *Exec* method, other threads will be blocked if they call *Query*, *Start*, *Exec*, *Run* or other method which send